 Draft #3

-As I clicked on the Gmail tab to do my last email check for the day, my mind jolted as two new emails from underclassmen wanting to join my debate club stared back at me.
+As I clicked on the Gmail tab to do my last email check for the day, my mind jolted as two new emails from underclassmen stared back at me.
 These were the seventeenth and eighteenth emails I received from people wanting to join my club.
 Every single time I got one of these emails, the excitement of getting to mentor these students to reach their fullest potential as debaters overwhelmed me.

-Five years (and counting) of experience doesn’t make teaching beginners an easy task.
+Despite my enthusiasm, five years (and counting) of experience doesn’t make teaching beginners an easy task.
 What I initially thought was going to be a breeze ended up being full of surprises.
 As each session went on, I started realizing how difficult it was to teach certain skills because they could only be obtained through experience.

-Setting up weekly practice debates was the best way to get my members to get into the rhythm of debating.
+I found that setting up weekly practice debates was the best way to get my members to get into the rhythm of debating.
 This was especially helpful for a junior-high team who came to me to prepare for an international debate tournament they were going to join.
-They all had incredible potential; they were able to build and elaborate on their arguments but were not confident as speakers and sounded timid in their presentation.
-Wanting to harvest that potential, I first improved their communication as a team by doing guided sessions on casebuilding, allowing for more productive team discussions and a better flow of argumentation, and then taught them to be more aggressive, to raise their voices more, and to be unafraid of their opponents in their rebuttals.
+They all had incredible potential; they were able to build and elaborate on their arguments, but were not confident as speakers and sounded timid in their presentation.
+Wanting to harvest that potential, I first improved their communication as a team by doing guided sessions on case-building, allowing for more productive team discussions and a better flow of argumentation, and then taught them to be more aggressive, to raise their voices more, and to be unafraid of their opponents in their rebuttals.

-By their fifth practice or so, that team had become much more charismatic, establishing their speaking styles.
-Their arguments had become much more convincing; with more practice debates still to come, I am confident that they will make great strides and achieve a lot in their upcoming international tournament , and in their journey as debaters.
-As a leader, seeing this improvement meant so much to me; even though debating is an experience unique to the individual, I could still guide my members to unlock their fullest potential as debaters.
+By their fifth practice or so, the team had become much more charismatic, with established speaking styles and much more convincing arguments.
+As a leader, seeing this improvement meant so much to me—even though debating is an experience unique to the individual, I could still guide my mentees to unlock their fullest potential as debaters.
+With more practice debates still to come, I am confident that they will make great strides and achieve a lot in their upcoming international tournament and in their journey as debaters.

 Essay #2